maingauchegames/maingauche.games/content/devlog/20220809-stereo-boy-launch/index.md

 Last but certainly not least, we managed to find a name that does not put capital letters in the middle of words.

 One thing we *didn’t* do in the last six months was talk about the game very much.
 We’re doing this whole indie marketing thing backward.
-Conventional wisdom is to publish your devlog *while* you’re making your game, but we waited all the way until launch day to publish our first post.
+Conventional wisdom is to publish your devlog *while* you’re making your game, but we waited until launch day to publish our first post.

 But fear not!
 We’ve got plans for more in-depth posts about the development process.
 If nothing else, we have a bunch of hilarious mid-development screenshots to share.
 Follow us on the socials for more: